nodeup/transcriptions/53-a-very-meta-show.md

 Anyone else want to talk about NodeUp Teams?
 I'd love to hear which teams you'd like to hear from.

 1:01:48 - **Cliff Subagio**: Sometimes I see articles on the net about "Hey, this company successfully migrated to node from some other stack."
 I think recently, Groupon did a rewrite and migrated to node.
-And Facebook Photos, as well.
+And Facebook Photos (correction: should be Flickr Photo[https://twitter.com/davglass/status/389916493682851841]), as well.
 I think it would be great if those companies came and talked about it on NodeUp Teams.
 I think I had a similar experience to what Matt was saying, when he was getting pushback on adopting node.
 It's really one thing to pass along a link about someone saying they migrated to node but having the teams actually discuss their experience on a format like NodeUp Teams, I think it would really put some serious reasoning behind the argument.

 1:02:52 - **Name**: Yeah, the evolution of the product, for sure.